 Answer: Clean the block monthly, remove debris from slots, wipe with mild soap, let it fully dry, and occasionally oil wooden blocks.
 Regular maintenance prevents moisture buildup and keeps knives protected.

-Question: How long does a knife set under $300 last?
+Question: How long do kitchen sets under $300 last?

 Answer: With proper care, sharpening, and safe storage, a good $300 knife set can easily last five to ten years or longer, maintaining reliable performance and consistent cutting quality over time.